Dosage Form: cream

 In controlled clinical trials for genital warts, the most frequently reported adverse reactions were local skin and application site reactions.

 Some subjects also reported systemic reactions.
 Overall, 1.2% (4/327) of the subjects discontinued due to local skin/application site reactions.
-The incidence and severity of local skin reactions during controlled clinical trials are shown in the following table.
+The incidence and severity of local skin reactions during controlled clinical trials are shown in Table 8.

 (External Genital Warts)